Gas pipeline shutdown starts amid German suspicion of Russia | Headlines

 - Germany

-A major gas pipeline from Russia to Germany was shut down for annual maintenance on Monday amid German concern that Russia may not resume the flow of gas as scheduled.
+A major gas pipeline from Russia to western Europe shut down for annual maintenance on Monday as Germany prepared to give the green light for 10 coal-fired power plants to restart amid concerns that Russia may not resume the flow of gas as scheduled.

-The Nord Stream 1 pipeline, Germany's main source of Russian gas, is scheduled to be out of action until July 21 for routine work that the operator says includes "testing of mechanical elements and automation systems."
-The operator said the gas flow was reduced progressively starting at 6 a.m., German news agency dpa reported.
+The Nord Stream 1 pipeline runs under the Baltic Sea from Russia to Germany and is the latter's main source of Russian gas.
+Gas is usually sent onward to other countries as well.
+It is scheduled to be out of action until July 21 for routine work that the operator says includes "testing of mechanical elements and automation systems."
+The operator's data showed the gas flow dropping as planned on Monday morning.

 Canada said over the weekend that it would allow the part to be delivered to Germany, citing the "very significant hardship" that the German economy would suffer without a sufficient gas supply.

-German Vice-Chancellor Robert Habeck has said he suspects that Russia may cite "some little technical detail" as a reason not to resume gas deliveries through the pipeline after maintenance.
+German Vice Chancellor Robert Habeck has said he suspects that Russia may cite "some little technical detail" as a reason not to resume gas deliveries through the pipeline after this month's maintenance.

+The head of Germany's network regulator, the Bundesnetzagentur, said "no one can say exactly" whether the gas will be switched back on.

-Germany and the rest of Europe are scrambling to reduce their dependence on Russian energy imports.
-Germany, which has Europe's biggest economy, has been getting about 35% of its gas to power industry and generates electricity from Russia.
+"We have very varied signals from Russia," Klaus Mueller told ZDF television.
+"There are Kremlin spokespeople who say that, in combination with the Siemens turbine, they can deliver significantly more again; but there have also been very martial messages from the Kremlin."
+On Sunday, Ukraine's energy and foreign ministries said the return of Nord Stream 1 turbines "is adjusting the sanctions regime to the whims of Russia."
+Germany and the rest of Europe are scrambling to fill gas storage in time for winter and reduce their dependence on Russian energy imports.
+Germany, which has Europe's biggest economy, has been getting about 35% of its gas to power industry and generate electricity from Russia.

 Last month, Habeck activated the second phase of Germany's three-stage emergency plan for natural gas supplies, warning that Europe's biggest economy faced a "crisis" and storage targets for the winter were at risk.